Cybersecurity Risk Assessment Report: Best Practices and Templates

 Considering the challenges of observing cybersecurity metrics, there is a possibility that the metrics leaders report on need to be corrected.
 Unless you have performed a direct audit before reporting, you probably did not have 100% observability of all assets in real time.
 In this scenario, it’s best to preface your report in phases.
 For example, Phase One could mean 40% observability.
 This clarification sets the right expectations and establishes trust between the security team and the Board.
 If you report data and the Board thinks it's 100% observability, and you're only pointing at 10% of your environment, that's a problem.

-Align Your Security Metrics with the Audience
+How to Align Your Cyber Risk Assessment Metrics with the Audience

 Security and business teams often speak different technical languages.
 When you’re dealing with security risks, miscommunication can have detrimental impacts on business operations.
 Often, security teams don’t even have the right amount of time to present, which adds an extra layer of pressure to add all the correct and relevant information.
 To meet this challenge, you should consider an IRM tool that offers several dashboards and visualizations to serve different purposes for different audiences.